jessepav/lacygoill-wiki-backup/floating_point/glossary.md

 # e
 ## expansion (of a number)

-A sum of powers of the base of the number, each power being multiplied by one of the digit of the number:
+The decomposition of a number into a sum of powers of its base, each power being multiplied by one of its digit:

     (71)₁₀ = 7 × 10 + 1
              ├────────┘